shez1461/rtfmt/frontend/README.md

 # README - RTFMT Demo [Real Time Flood Monitoring Tool]
 ## Data from Environment Agency GOV UK
-Technical interview task - A RTFMT tool built in JavaScript/jQuery framework - User interface with an input to select station, plot (mASD)Readings in a line graph as stated in the test request and display data in associated table.
+Technical interview task - A tool built using JavaScript/jQuery framework - User interface with an input to select station, plot (mASD)Readings in a line graph as stated in the test request and display data in associated table.

 ### Prerequisites